 |

 The most common type of Achaean body-shield was the figure-at-eight shield.
 It is represented on pottery, wall-paintings and sculpture both as defence weapons and decorative motif or cult symbol.This shield was probably composed by two internal bow-shaped piece of wood fastened to form a cross.
 Several layers of toughened bull's hide (*5) were glued and stitched to a wicker structure.
-In one of the "Warriors' greaves" from Haghios Joannis near Knossos dated around the middle of 15th century BC several fragment of metallic wire have been found.
+In a couple of "Warriors' graves" from Haghios Joannis and Knossos dated around the middle of 15th century BC several fragments of copper wire shaped as staples have been found.
 These wires could have been used to joint together the several layers of hide of a body-shield and it is more likely the only survived element of a perishable material body-shield used in that time.
-A rim probably made of leather was normally placed around the shield as well as a longitudinal central reinforcement which based on some colourful representations it could have been made of bronze, tin or wood.
+A rim probably made of leather or bronze was normally placed around the shield as well as a longitudinal central reinforcement which based on some colourful representations it could have been made of bronze, tin or wood.
 Internal grip and baldric were used by the warrior to properly handle the shield. |

-| The earliest representation of body-shields in figure-of-eight are attested in a couple of pottery from Akrotiri Thera dated in the same period of the above shown fresco.
-These vases are decorated with some body-shields in figure-of-eight which seem hanging from a wood lintel.
-The shields are well represented with a central longitudinal strips and several bosses or seam elements used to fastener the hide layers. |
+One of the earliest representation of body-shields in figure-of-eight are present in a pottery from Akrotiri Thera dated in the same period of the above shown fresco.
+This vase is decorated with body-shields in figure-of-eight which seem hanging from a wood lintel.
+The shields are well represented with a central longitudinal strip and several bosses or seam elements used to fastener the hide layers. |

 |